-I have a friend that has been searching to find God’s will and his own purpose for many years.
-More than five years ago he suggested that I lead a Bible Study, which I did, on how find God’s will.
-I’ve written blog posts, and even have an entire category on God’s.
-I’ve said that God isn’t hiding His will from us, and listed a number of things we can do to find it.
-I’ve written about praying and asking God to confirm or not that things you want to do are His will for you.
+I’ve said that God isn’t hiding His will from us, and I listed several things we can do to find it.
+I’ve written about praying and asking God to either confirm or not those things you want to do are His will for you.
 I’ve written being specific and persistent in prayer and then patiently waiting for answers.

-My friend say he has done all those things, and I believe him.
-Just yesterday he asked me what do you do when you have been seeking an answer and guidance for something you have been praying specifically and persistently for many years even to point of saying to God, if this isn't your will please take the dream away.
-I said you may have already gotten your answer and refused to accept it.
-You may still have to wait.
-God may be trying to redirect you.
-None of the answers yesterday or anyone the past seemed to help my friend.
-I didn't have any more answers.
+My friend says he has done all those things, and I believe him.
+He asked me what you do when you have been seeking an answer and guidance for something you have been praying specifically and persistently for many years even to point of saying to God, if this isn't your will, please take the dream away.
+I said you may have already gotten your answer and refused to accept it, you may still have to wait, or God may be trying to redirect you.
+None of the answers seemed to help my friend and I have no more answers.

-But I read something today, and I want to share it with my friend.
-In a section of his book, It's Not What You Think: Why Christianity Is About So Much More Than Going to Heaven When You Die , Jefferson Bethke, writes in the search for answers from God we need more than just the facts we need facts plus intimacy for the full picture.
+But I read something, and I want to share it with my friend and with you.
+In a section of his book, It's Not What You Think: Why Christianity Is About So Much More Than Going to Heaven When You Die , Jefferson Bethke, writes; in the search for answers from God we need more than just the facts we need facts plus intimacy for the full picture.